TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Preliminary

-\paragraph{Limitations of Turn-Level Optimization} However, this turn-level optimization is inherently myopic and fails to support the development of long-term attack strategies for $\pi_\theta$.
-An example from ActorAttack~\cite{ren2024derail} (\cf Figure~\ref{fig:preliminary_example}) shows that early-turn prompts, despite appearing harmless, gradually push the victim model into safety‑vulnerable states.
-These prompts are strategically essential, yet they receive low turn-level reward because they do not immediately elicit harmful responses.
-Single-turn optimization can only assign a large reward to the final triggering prompt, while ignoring the cross-turn interactions that enable the attack in the first place.
+\paragraph{Limitations of Turn-Level Optimization} However, this turn-level optimization is inherently myopic and fails to capture multi-turn attack strategies.
+As shown in ActorAttack~\cite{ren2024derail} (\cf Figure~\ref{fig:preliminary_example}), early-turn prompts may appear benign yet progressively steer the victim model into safety-vulnerable states.
+Although strategically crucial, such prompts receive low reward because they do not immediately trigger harmful responses.
+Consequently, single-turn optimization overemphasizes the final triggering prompt while ignoring cross-turn interactions that enable the attack.